 How do you know if you have a whistleblower case?
 In general, you need some specific information or evidence of fraud to bring a whistleblower case under the False Claims Act.
 The amount of information you need to bring a claim depends on the type of case.
 The information you provide to the government impacts the amount of any whistleblower award.

-Federal whistleblower claims require fraud against the government, including the federal government, government agencies, military, and governmental departments.
-Some of the most common whistleblower claims for fraud against the government involve fraud against the government healthcare divisions, Medicare, Medicaid, and Tricare.
-Additionally, government relief programs, like the Coronavirus relief program, my provide fodder for fraudsters to find a way to manipulate the system to make money at the expense of the government accounts.
+Federal whistleblower claims require fraud against the government, including the federal government, government agencies, military and governmental departments.
+Some of the most common whistleblower claims for fraud against the government involve fraud against the government health care divisions, Medicare, Medicaid and Tricare.
+Additionally, government relief programs, like the Coronavirus relief program, may provide fodder for fraudsters to find a way to manipulate the system to make money at the expense of the government accounts.